Ayton Golf Club, Borders. (1891 - 1936)

 In 1928 considerable damage was caused to the course by flooding.
 The course was reduced to six holes but never really recovered; there were no further minutes after 8 May 1928.
 The accounts show that the balance at the bank was used to continue paying insurance and making repairs until the funds were finally exhausted in 1936.

-Mention of a new golf course in the Berwickshire News and General Advertiser Tuesday 10 November 1936 - "From a large number of applicants, Ayton Golf Club has appointed David Allen, High Street, Ayton, as green-keeper for the new golf course, which the club have decided to lay out immediately."
+Mention of the new golf course in the Berwickshire News and General Advertiser Tuesday 10 November 1936 - "From a large number of applicants, Ayton Golf Club has appointed David Allen, High Street, Ayton, as green-keeper for the new golf course, which the club have decided to lay out immediately."

+Seems that the optimism was short lived.
 Newspaper advert from February 1937; For Sale - Ayton Golf Clubhouse and Implements.
 Offers should be sent to the secretary, James Fotheringham, Ayton Schoolhouse.